micszo/docker/README.md

 ### Database dumps

-Database dump is placed in `doc/docker/entrypoint/mysql/`, this folder is used my mysql/mariadb which will execute everything inside the folder.
+Database dump is placed in `doc/docker/entrypoint/mysql/`.
+This folder is used my mysql/mariadb which executes everything inside the folder.
 This means there should only be data represent one install in the folder at any given time.